djacu/djacu.github.io/site/content/about/_index.md

 # Bio

-Daniel studied Control Theory, Estimation Theory, and Signal Processing.
+Dan studied Control Theory, Estimation Theory, and Signal Processing.
 He spent many years, as a Systems Engineer, analyzing, building, and testing gimbal stabilized platforms.
 Following that he spent a few years developing Signal Processing and Signal Communications libraries.
 Now he is passionate about creating clear, maintainable, and well tested code in reproducible systems.
 He cares about mentoring, teaching, and making complicated software accessible for the end user.

 # Skills